syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### enableContextMenu `boolean`
 {:#members:enablecontextmenu}

-Enables or disables the contextmenu for gantt , when enabled contextmenu appears on right clicking gantt
+Enables or disables the contextmenu for Gantt , when enabled contextmenu appears on right clicking Gantt

 #### Default Value: